uofu-emb/rtos/labs/08.can/README.md

 # Lab
-Add the CAN library submodule (note this is a fork with some fixes)  https://github.com/uofu-emb/can2040
+Add the CAN library submodule (note this is a fork with some fixes)  https://github.com/uofu-emb/can2040 There is a can2040.cmake file which you can include in your CMakelists.txt which exports a library can2040 you will add to your dependency list.

 Many microcontrollers include dedicated CAN hardware peripherals, but the Pico does not.
 The Pico has a neat feature called programmable I/O (PIO), which allows you to implement high efficiency state machines in hardware.